BabylonJS/Documentation/content/communityExtensions/editor/assets/introduction.md

 ## Creating A New Folder

 New folders can be created at any time.
-Just right-click empty space in the panel, select `New Directory...` and type the name of the folder to created.
+Just right-click empty space in the panel, select `New Directory...` and type the name of the folder to create.
 Once accepted, a new folder will be created in the currently browsed folder.

 ![CreatingFolder](/img/extensions/Editor/AssetsIntroduction/creating-folder.gif)